A Martingale-Free Introduction to Conditional Gaussian Nonlinear Systems: Appendix

 or equivalently when $J\to\infty$, which is analogous to saying that $\vy^j\big|\vy^{j+1}$ possesses the (backwards in time) Markov property of first-order w.r.t.\ natural filtration of $\vx$, in continuous-time (and up to $O(\dt)$, or to leading-order, in discrete-time).
 To contrast this with \eqref{eq:markovproperty}, when $\ms^\vy\circ\ms^\vx\not\equiv \zeros_{l\times k}$, then for the smoother update it is necessary to augment the information by $\vx^{j+1}$ (and only), since $\vy^{j+1}$ no longer contains all the information about the future states on its own.
-We mention that a similar result is shown in the proof of Theorem 13.11 (specifically (13.126)) of Liptser \& Shiryaev \cite{liptser2001statisticsII} for the discrete-time case; here we instead prove the result in a martingale-free approach, and also obtain a pertinent condition for the continuous-time case in the process.
+We mention that a similar result is shown in the proof of Theorem 13.11 (specifically (13.126)) of Liptser \& Shiryaev \cite{liptser2001statisticsII} for the discrete-time case; specifically, under our notation, we have that $\pp\big(\vy^j\big|\vx^s,s\leq J, \vy^N,\ldots,\vy^J\big)=\pp\big(\vy^j\big|\vx^s,s\leq N, \vy^N\big)$, for $j<N\leq J$, which recovers \eqref{eq:markovproperty} for $N=j+1$ and $j+1=1,\ldots,J$.
+Here we instead prove the result in a martingale-free approach, and also obtain a pertinent condition for the continuous-time case in the process.

 By virtue of block-matrix inversion through Schur complements, we see that if we define

 then

 where